sst/guide/_examples/how-to-create-a-serverless-graphql-api-with-aws-appsync.md

 In this example we'll look at how to create an [AppSync GraphQL API](https://aws.amazon.com/appsync/) on AWS using [Serverless Stack (SST)]({{ site.sst_github_repo }}).
 We'll be allowing our users to get, create, update, delete, and list notes.

 We'll be using SST's [Live Lambda Development](https://docs.serverless-stack.com/live-lambda-development).
-It allows you to make changes and test locally without having to redeploy.
+It allows you to make changes and test AppSync locally without having to redeploy.

 Here is a video of it in action.